Carlos Santana Player Props: Pirates vs. Cubs

 Carlos Santana At The Plate

-- In 23 games this year (35.9%), Santana has picked up an RBI, and in seven of those games (10.9%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 35.4% of his games this year, Santana has picked up at least one RBI.
+In seven of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 21 games this year (32.8%), including multiple runs in five games.
+- In 21 of 65 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.